- Adding payments

 - These are the invoices from which the credits will be deducted

-Step 5: Execute offsetting
+Step 5: Execute the Offsetting

-- Check if all settings are correct
+- Check that all settings are correct

-- Click on "Apply"
+- Click "Apply"

 Done!
 All payments and credit invoices have now been offset against the outstanding invoices.

-Method 2: Manual Offsetting (per customer)
+Method 2: Manual Offsetting (Per Customer)

-Step 1: Go to outstanding payments
+Step 1: Go to Outstanding Payments

 - Go to "Invoices"